meet2410shah/Storemost-Warehouse-Management/README.md

 ### Setup Details
-To setup the application in the localhost you need to follow the steps below:
+After downloading the repository to setup the application in the localhost you need to follow the steps below in the same directory as your repository:
 Step 1: Download and install all the dependencies required for the project.
 `npm install`